 Then why am I still talking to customer service reps?
-I spent about a decade as a consultant and implemented numerous process automation projects.
-I see 3 main obstacles: Discoverability, customer expectations and technology limitations.
+And why has interested in chatbots remained stable from 2018 to 2021?
+I worked for about a decade as a consultant and implemented numerous process automation projects.
+I see these main obstacles: Discoverability, customer expectations and technology limitations.
 Given that today we rarely talk to bots, these obstacles remain.

 I have an urgent need as a customer and need to access customer service.
 What do I do?
 There’s a myriad of options which may or may not result in a customer service interaction: go to the company website hoping that they have a chatbot there, download the app which may not even exist, check out whether they have a chat bot on a platform like Messenger.
 Most Fortune 500 companies do not have a chatbot on any of these places.
 So the current situation is bleak in the US.
 Enter WeChat, dominant chat platform in China where virtually every major corporation offers a text interface for customer service.
 A dominant platform can make all the difference.

 Most chatbots in WeChat are essentially handcoded FAQ services.
 With news on the Western media about robots replacing hundreds of thousands of workers in the next decade, customers have understandably high expectations from a chatbot.
-Facing an interface akin to 1970’s Teletext will be crushing.
+Facing an interface akin to 1970’s Teletext, which works well in WeChat, can be crushing.

 Finally, technological limitations remain.
 An AI interface that can solve all of customers’ problems without human interventions does not yet exist for any business domain.
-Even a system like Amazon’s Echo with continuously expanding skills (currently it has >15K skills) has issues.
-How do I know which skill Echo gained?
+This is because language understanding is a really hard problem that may take decades more to solve at a human level.